microsoft/PowerApps-Samples/dataverse/orgsvc/C#/ExportDataUsingFetchXmlToAnnotation/README.md

 ### Using Organization Service

 1. You can use the Organization Service Quick Start sample instructions to create a .NET Framework Console application with C#.
 See [Quickstart: Organization service sample (C#)](https://docs.microsoft.com/en-us/powerapps/developer/data-platform/org-service/quick-start-org-service-console-app)
-1. Add the following static method to the program class.
-This creates a re-usable method.
+1. Add the following static method to the program class to create a re-usable method for exporting data using FetchXML to Annotation.

    ```csharp
    static Guid ExportDataUsingFetchXmlToAnnotation(IOrganizationService svc)